 Catastrophic Injury Lawyers Helping California Residents

 Fractures and broken bones occur if a force exerted on a bone is stronger than the bone.
 As someone ages, fractures become more common because their bones are more brittle.
 There are numerous types of fractures, categorized based on how the bone breaks.
 For example, in a displaced fracture, a bone breaks into two or more pieces that are misaligned.
 In a non-displaced fracture, a bone cracks partway but retains alignment.
 When a fracture is in multiple pieces, it is a comminuted fracture.
 Open fractures are those in which the bone breaks the skin, while closed fractures occur when the skin is not wounded.
 There are also oblique, transverse, Greenstick, stress, and buckled fractures.
-At Travis G. Black & Associates, our California catastrophic injury attorneys can help you seek damages if your broken bone or fracture has been caused by someone else’s negligence or wrongful conduct.
+At Travis Black Law, our California catastrophic injury attorneys can help you seek damages if your broken bone or fracture has been caused by someone else’s negligence or wrongful conduct.

 Bringing a Claim Based on a Broken Bone or Fracture

 How severe a fracture or broken bone is depends on where it is located and the damage that has been done not only to the bone but also to nearby tissue.
 Some fractures may result in complications like an infection of the bone or damage to nerves.
 How long it takes to recover from a fracture depends in part on your age and health, as well as the type of fracture.
 If you suffer broken bones or fractures as a result of a motor vehicle accident, slip and fall, or dangerous property condition caused by someone else, you may bring a personal injury lawsuit.